 6. The skills necessary to think critically and respond appropriately in both written and oral forms to a variety of fictional texts

 7. The skills necessary to write an academic essay.

-The course will focus on representations of identity and different types of environments and social contexts, as well as introducing students to the study of narrative and the role of storytelling through a range of texts in different genres (poetry, drama, novel, graphic novel and film).
+The course will focus on representations of identity and different types of environments and social contexts, as well as introducing students to the study of narrative and the role of storytelling through a range of texts in different forms (poetry, drama, novel, graphic novel and film), with a specific focus upon genre and adaptation.
+Students will explore the origins, structure, and significance of stories and understand the importance of narratives in our lives.
 Students will explore the origins, structure, and significance of stories and understand the importance of narratives in our lives.
 Students will also be encouraged to think critically about the relationship between imaginative texts and the cultural contexts that produce them.
 Specifically, students will be encouraged to explore the ways in which imaginative texts generate meaning through story (what is told) and discourse (the manner of their telling).